What Are Stablecoin Payments? A Complete Guide for Businesses

 The Importance of Dual Licensing

-Fipto holds two complementary licences: a MiCA CASP licence issued by the AMF (Autorité des marchés financiers) in France, and a Payment Institution licence issued by the ACPR (Autorité de contrôle prudentiel et de résolution).
-This dual-licence structure is significant.
+Fipto is the first stablecoin player in Europe to hold two complementary licences: a MiCA CASP licence issued by the AMF (Autorité des marchés financiers) in France, and a Payment Institution licence issued by the ACPR (Autorité de contrôle prudentiel et de résolution).
+This dual-licence structure is significant:

 For a detailed overview of the regulatory framework, see Fipto's compliance and licensing page.